-Can you teach English abroad if you don't have a degree, TEFL certification, or if you are not a native English speaker?
+Can you teach English in Asia without a degree?
+Without TEFL certification?
+If you are not a native English speaker?
 Over the years I have met many English teachers without certifications, degrees or other qualifications.
 Teaching without a degree is possible, but there are limitations.

 Teaching English in Asia without a degree can be illegal.
 I know there are people out there that will say that "IT IS ILLEGAL!".
 Which isn't exactly right.
 It's illegal to teach if you don't have the proper visa.

 Normally to get a visa to teach English you need to have a degree, but soon I'll tell you some other kind of visas which can enable to teach legally.

 And I am going to tell it like it is.

 Some people have a sort of stigma about teaching without a degree.
 I don't, because you're not harming anybody and usually having a degree doesn't make you any more qualified than the person who doesn't unless of course it was a teaching related degree.

 At some point or another most teachers abroad have actually taught "illegally".

 - If you ever taught privates then that is usually illegal.
 Your visa that you needed that degree to get is for teaching at that school (not others or privately).

 - If you worked for another school without a visa then it was probably illegal.